-Secretary General of the Regional Cooperation Council
+Secretary General, Regional Cooperation Council

-Goran Svilanovic took office as the Secretary General of the Regional Cooperation Council on 1 January 2013, following the appointment by the South-East European Cooperation Process (SEECP) Foreign Ministers in Belgrade on 14 June 2012.
+Goran Svilanović took office as the Secretary General of the Regional Cooperation Council on 1 January 2013, following the appointment by the South-East European Cooperation Process (SEECP) Foreign Ministers in Belgrade on 14 June 2012.

-In November 2004, he became Chairman of the Working Table I (democratization and human rights) of the Stability Pact for South Eastern Europe, where he served until the end of 2007.
-He was a member of the Senior Review Group of the Stability Pact, which proposed the transformation of the Stability Pact into the Regional Cooperation Council.
+A Serbian diplomat and politician, he previously served as Co-ordinator of the OSCE Economic and Environmental Activities (2008-2012).
+In November 2004, he became Chairman of Working Table I (democratization and human rights) of the Stability Pact for South Eastern Europe, where he served until the end of 2007.
+He was member of the Senior Review Group of the Stability Pact, which proposed the transformation of the Stability Pact into the Regional Co-operation Council.

 From 2000 to 2004, Mr Svilanović was Minister of Foreign Affairs of the Federal Republic of Yugoslavia, which was renamed to Serbia and Montenegro in 2003.
 Between 2000 and 2007, he was a Member of Parliament.
 He was President of the Civic Alliance of Serbia political party (1999-2004).